Responsible acc. Article 4 (7) of the EU General Data Protection Regulation (GDPR) is:

 Data forwarding to third parties

-Personal data will be transmitted to third parties, if
+Personal data will be transmitted to third parties, if pursuant to Article 6 (1) sentence 1 letter a) GDPR, the person concerned expressly consented to

 In other cases, personal data will not be disclosed to third parties.

-The provider uses "cookies" as part of its online offer.
-Cookies are small files that can be stored on users' computers and store information for providers.
-Temporary cookies are deleted after closing the browser, permanent cookies are retained for a specified period of time and can provide the stored information when the online offer is called again.
+The provider uses “cookies” as part of its online offer.
+Cookies are small files that can be stored on users’ computers and store information for providers.
+Temporary cookies are deleted after closing the browser, permanent cookies are retained for a specified period of time and can provide the saved information when the online offer is called again.

 Cookies are used on the one hand to facilitate the use of the service.
 For example, a cookie stores the shopping cart status of a user.